What Darwin Never Knew Video Questions

 4. Discuss the ethical implications of our understanding of evolution.
 How should our knowledge of evolution inform our actions and policies?

 Our understanding of evolution has several ethical implications.
-It highlights the interconnectedness of all life and the importance of preserving biodiversity.
+Worth adding: it highlights the interconnectedness of all life and the importance of preserving biodiversity.
 It also raises questions about our responsibility to protect the environment and to address environmental challenges such as climate change.
 Our knowledge of evolution should inform our actions and policies by promoting sustainable practices, conserving biodiversity, and mitigating the impacts of human activities on the natural world.

 5. What are the remaining mysteries in evolutionary biology?
 What are some of the exciting areas of research that are currently being explored?